Now that you're going home, follow the surgeon's instructions on how to care for yourself at home.

 Ask your surgeon when you can return to work.
 When and what you can do depends on your type of work and whether you also had a lymph node biopsy.

 Ask your surgeon or nurse about using post-mastectomy products, such as a mastectomy bra or a camisole with drain pockets.
-These can be bought in drug stores and on the internet.
+These can be bought in specialty stores, the lingerie section of major department stores, and on the internet.

 Stitches are often placed under the skin and dissolve on their own.
 If your surgeon used clips, you will go back to the doctor to have them removed.
 This usually takes place 7 to 10 days after surgery.

 Care for your wound as instructed.
 Instructions may include: